 - I’m so proud of you for doing a careful job…

-A fun way to do this is to use heart-shaped sticky notes and write your messages on them.
+A fun way to write your note of encouragement for kids is to use heart-shaped sticky notes and write your messages on them.
 Or, write the message on a regular sticky note and keep adding to the collection until you have a heart shape on the mirror.

 Lunchbox Notes for Kids

-There is no magic number of words of encouragement you child needs to hear, but they need to hear authentic words often.
+There is no magic number of words of encouragement your child needs to hear, but they need to hear authentic words often.
+Using a mix of written and spoken words of encouragement for kids can help them grow in the knowledge that they are loved, valued, and seen.

 When you praise your child with spoken or written words, remember to praise them for something they did and not something they are.